Knvikram05/bike_service_backend/README.md

 This project is the backend for the Service Station application, providing a comprehensive API for managing service station operations.
 It is built using Node.js and Express, with MongoDB as the database.

 # Table of Contents
    Features
    Technologies
    Installation
-Usage
    API Endpoints
    Contributing
    License
    Contact

 # Features:
    - User Registration and Authentication (JWT)